linuxkit/linuxkit/docs/releasing.md

 Note, the `git checkout` reverts the changes made by `update-component-sha.sh` to files which are accidentally updated and the `make forcepush` will skip building the alpine base.
+Also, `git checkout` of `grub`.
+This is a bit old and only can be built with specific older versions of packages like `gcc`, and should not be updated.

 Then, on the other build machines in turn: